csharpseattle/CarND-Behavioral-Cloning/writeup_report.md

 ```

 The script reads the image data from the CSV file, performs any augmentation and distribution balancing, and starts training on the data set.
 Due to the possibility that the entire collection of image files might not fit into memory all at once the data set is separated into batches by a Keras generator.
 The generator creates batches of `BATCH_SIZE` images, reading image data and augmenting the images on the fly.
 See the function `get_generator()`, line 383, of the file `data.py` for generator code.
 Generators were used for both training and validation sets.

+Validation accuracy was not a good indicator of the performance of the network.
+It was better to watch for overfitting by comparing the training mean squared error (MSE) with the validation MSE.
+A climbing validation MSE while the training MSE was still decreasing was a sign that the model was overfitting.
+Dropout was used to combat this but I also limited the number of epochs to get the best performing model.

+### Videos

+`video1.mp4` is the recording of the vehicle going around the basic track.  `video2.mp4` is the recording of the vehicle going around the mountain track.

 ### References
 ---